A panic attack is a feeling of sudden and intense anxiety.

-Panic attacks always pass and the symptoms are not a sign of anything harmful happening.
-Tell yourself that anxiety is causing the symptoms you're experiencing.
+Panic attacks always pass.
+The symptoms are not a sign of anything harmful happening.
+Tell yourself that anxiety is causing them.

-Ride out the attack.
+Try to wait for the attack to pass.
 Try to keep doing things.
-If possible, don't leave the situation until the anxiety has subsided.
+If possible, do not leave the situation until the anxiety has subsided.

 Confront your fear.
-If you don't run away from it, you're giving yourself a chance to discover that the thing that you are fearful of happening is very unlikely to happen.
+The thing that you are fearful of happening is very unlikely to happen.
 Or be as bad as your anxiety predicts it will be.

-As the anxiety begins to pass, start to focus on your surroundings and continue to do what you were doing before.
-Remind yourself, the thing you panicked would happen didn't happen.
-Or wasn't as bad as you thought it would be.
+As the anxiety begins to pass, try to focus on what's around you and continue to do what you were doing before.
+Remind yourself that the thing you were worried would happen did not happen.
+Or was not as bad as you thought it would be.

 If you're having a short, sudden panic attack, it can be helpful to have someone with you.
-They can reassure you that it will pass and the symptoms are nothing to worry about.
+They can reassure you that the symptoms will pass.

 Breathing exercise for panic attacks

-- Some people find it helpful to count steadily from 1 to 5 on each in-breath and each out-breath
+- Some people find it helpful to count steadily from 1 to 5 on each breath in and out.

 You should start to feel better in a few minutes.
 You may feel tired afterwards.